nilsonrossi/django-bpmn-engine/doc/bpmn/events.rst

    Ideally, this lane would be a process independent from the ordering process (we don't want it to be cancelled just because an order eventually completes).
-However, limitations of how SpiffWorkflow handles processes precludes multiple top-level processes.
+However, limitations of how py_bpmn_engine handles processes precludes multiple top-level processes.

-In BPMN, Messages are used to communicate across processes and cannot be used within a workflow, but SpiffWorkflow allows message communication between lanes as well as between parent and child workflows.
+In BPMN, Messages are used to communicate across processes and cannot be used within a workflow, but py_bpmn_engine allows message communication between lanes as well as between parent and child workflows.
 We'll use the first scenario in our example.

 We've added a QA lane to out ordering process, whose job is investigating order order delays